xxing9703/Isoscope/README.md

 # Installation and running the code
+## option 1: With Matlab Installed
 IsoScope was development with Matlab 2018b.
 So the same or later version of matlab is highly recommended.

 The following Matlab toolboxes are required:
 -image processing tool box
 -statistics and machine learning tool box

 IsoScope.m is the main code to start the GUI application in matlab. script_example.m is a script demo

+## Option 2: Without Matlab Installed
+Download and run the installation file "IsoScope_web_Installation_Win64.exe" in the Isoscope\for_redistribution folder.
+It will guide you through all the installations steps.
+Note that, the initial run may take longer time to start the application.

 # Bug report
 This software is under continuouse development and updates.
 If you have any questions, please contact the author: Xi Xing (xxing@Princeton.edu)